VilNE-Scanner/VilNE/README.md

 * Mixed-Content
   * Modern browsers are restrictive on the content that can be retrieved.
 E.g You cannot request HTTP content from an HTTPs page - This means that VilNE must be hosted on a HTTP page (or locally hosted - e.g. A phishing email with an HTML attachment).
 However, a compromised web page could simply redirect to the script which is hosted on HTTP on the malicious actors infrastructure.

+## Detection and Mitigation

+* Mitigation thoughts
+  * Patch - An obvious one - while not preventing the above scanning, it would at least prevent the botnet-like drive by exploitation.
+  * Browsers - Bulk scanning such as what this tool does could be restricted by browsers, by perhaps rate limiting or placing restrictions on unique IP/Port attempts, or failure codes across a series of hosts.
+  * Browsers - Browsers could maybe prevent parameters being sent until CORS is resolved, such as when doing pre-flight checks.
+  * EDR - I haven't tested this on any EDR tools, however given the noise this would generate I would imagine it may come under existing rules for blocking of port scans.
+  * Web applications - As well as patch, ensure all applicable CORS + CSRF protections are in place and tested.
+  * Proxy/Enforcing WAF/IDS - Enforce ALL traffic connecting to a Web application to utilise security platforms such as a WAF with up-to-date rules.
+Implement least-privilege where possible so that only authorised users/IPs can connect.

+* Detection thoughts
+  * Port Scan detection rules - While within a subnet, port scanning detections using firewall logs is more of a challenge, however a rule which looks for a single internal host attempting the same port on many internal destinations should be considered.
+  * IDS/WAF/Proxy logs - By enforcing users into a path via IDS/WAF/Proxy in order to connect to a web application, you can ensure that detection opportunities are maximised.
+If you see an internal IP trigger a rule, this warrants attention!